Supply chain optimization: Business scenarios and architecture

 The pandemic has brought supply chain to focus, and organizations recognize dynamic supply assurance as a critical capability for their business.
 Chief Supply Chain Officers (CSCO) and other executives seek to optimize their supply chain by infusing AI, modernizing their technology and addressing sustainability goals.

-Over the next decade, CSCOs will need to solve key industry challenges: supply chain disruptions due to climate events; regional conflicts such as Ukraine or Middle East; the desire for convenience and personalization; awareness of the environmental impact of consumption; meeting delivery expectations; fears about trade disruptions and fluctuations in cost.
+Over the next decade, CSCOs will need to solve key industry challenges: supply chain disruptions due to climate events, regional conflicts such as Ukraine or the Middle East, the desire for convenience and personalization, awareness of the environmental impact of consumption, meeting delivery expectations, fears about trade disruptions and fluctuations in cost.
 All of these challenges can be solved with more connected, agile and sustainable supply chains.

-This whitepaper provides an executive summary, business challenges and overall solution followed by specific business scenarios.
-For each business scenario, we will discuss the business challenges, business value, and business outcomes and then provide automation and modernization actionable steps organizations can take to drive innovation and move toward a digital supply chain.
+This white paper provides an executive summary, business challenges and overall solution followed by specific business scenarios.
+For each business scenario, we will discuss the business challenges, business value and business outcomes.
+We will then provide automation and modernization actionable steps organizations can take to drive innovation and move toward a digital supply chain.
 Actionable steps will be developed through the lens of use cases on how the main risk factors can be transformed into opportunities.

 Author